BackSlasher/blog.backslasher.net/content/rpmbuild.md

 ```

 ### 6. Install
 After you're done building, you can now install the RPMS available at `~/rpmbuild/RPMS`.
-You might want to install the original repository packages first, just to have it install all of the external prerequisites (e.g. `gdb`) without boethering you.
+You might want to install the original repository packages first, just to have it install all of the external prerequisites (e.g. `gdb`) without bothering you.
 Use `sudo rpm -Uv` when installing, so you'll get a report of the files being installed / replaced.
 That way you can make sure your modified binaries are there.